 Defining the opportunities for the expanded use of renewable energy in support of national defense

-ACORE is uniquely positioned to help the DoD meet this challenge by drawing on the collective expertise and experience of its membership: renewable energy leaders involved in manufacturing, project development, finance, end‐use, and professional services.
+ACORE is uniquely positioned to help DoD achieve its energy goals by drawing on the collective expertise and experience of its membership: renewable energy leaders involved in manufacturing, project development, finance, end‐use, and professional services.

 Through its National Defense & Security Initiative, ACORE has partnered with DoD to help smooth the transaction space for military renewable energy procurement and increase sales in support of the military’s mission.
 The initiative convenes industry and DoD stakeholders and develops industry-led and customer-advantaged solutions to: modify contracting strategies to leverage private-sector capital and increase deployment, align public and private sector practices to enhance cost-competitive deal flow, and demonstrate the value of renewable energy for national defense and energy security interests.

 ACORE has established an Advisory Committee to support this collaboration through focused activities, including: market, technology, procurement and policy analysis; invitation-only meetings and conferences; monthly conference calls; and communications.
 Through these activities, ACORE and its members are engaging collectively to bring to bear the experience, expertise and perspective of the industry to assist the military in meeting its energy, policy, budget and other goals.